ericangeles/country-weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.

+## Setting Environment Variable

+Setting up an environment variable to make the application secured when using api token.
+Created a script called `setenv.ts` under the root folder inside of `scripts` folder.
+All the environment information will be added to `.env` file.

+We'll use a lightweight packaged named [dotenv](https://www.npmjs.com/package/dotenv).

+Run `npm run start`

+This script will run the `setenv.ts` to generate the `.env` file to `environment.ts`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.